livecodelife/fareharbor_external_api/README.md

     Method:   `FH::Companies.all`

-Returns all companies belonging to an affiliate; note that this may include companies that have no bookable availabilities.
-Data is returned as an array of company objects.
-You can call methods on each company object in the array to return specific company data.
-For information about how to use a single company object, please see 'Primary Usage'.
+Returns an array of Company objects; note that this may include companies that have no bookable availabilities.
+You can call methods on each Company object to return specific company data.
+For more information on how to use a single Company object, please see 'Primary Usage'.

 You can find the API information for this endpoint [here](https://github.com/FareHarbor/fareharbor-docs/blob/master/external-api/endpoints.md#companies).

 ###### Lodgings

-    Endpoint: `GET /companies/<shortname>/lodgings/`
+    Endpoint: GET /companies/<shortname>/lodgings/

-    Method:   `FH::Company.lodgings`
+    Method:   company.lodgings

-Returns a list of all lodgings for a specific company.
-Data is returned as an array of lodging objects.
+Returns an array of Lodging objects.

-When a lodging has been instantiated, it has these attributes:

-* name
-* is_self_lodging
-* url
-* phone
-* address
-* pk

-You can retrieve those attributes of a lodging by calling them as methods:
+A Lodging has the follwing attributes which can be accessed by calling them as methods:

-`lodging = FH::Company.lodgings.first`
+    lodging = company.lodgings.first

-`lodging.name`
-`lodging.is_self_lodging`
-`lodging.url`
-`lodging.phone`
-`lodging.address`
-`lodging.pk`
+    lodging.name
+    lodging.is_self_lodging
+    lodging.url
+    lodging.phone
+    lodging.address
+    lodging.pk

 ###### Availability Lodgings

     Endpoint: GET /companies/<shortname>/availabilities/<availability.pk>/lodgings/

-    Method:   FH::Company.availability_lodgings
+    Method:   company.availability_lodgings(<availability pk>)

+Returns an array of Lodging objects that include availability specific data.
+Method accepts lodging 'pk' as an argument passed in as an integer.

+A Lodging has the following attributes which can be accessed by calling them as methods:

+    lodging = company.availability_lodgings(<availability pk>).first

+    lodging.name
+    lodging.is_self_lodging
+    lodging.url
+    lodging.phone
+    lodging.address
+    lodging.pk
+    lodging.is_pickup_available

 ###### Items

     Endpoint: GET /companies/<shortname>/items/

-    Method:   FH::Company.items
+    Method:   company.items

+Returns an array of Item objects for which you have permission to create bookings; again, note that this may include items that have no bookable availabilities.

+An Item has the following attributes which can be accessed by calling them as methods:

+    item = company.items.first

+    item.image_cdn_url
+    item.name
+    item.cancellation_policy_safe_html
+    item.headline
+    item.cancellation_policy
+    item.is_pickup_ever_available
+    item.description_safe_html
+    item.location
+    item.customer_prototypes
+    item.images
+    item.pk
+    item.tax_percentage
+    item.description

-###### Availabilities By Date
+###### Availabilities

+    **Find Single Availability**

+    Endpoint: GET /companies/<shortname>/availabilities/<Availability.pk>/

+    Method:   company.availabilities

+Returns an Availability object.

+    **Availabilities By Date:**

     Endpoint: GET /companies/<shortname>/items/<item.pk>/availabilities/date/<date>/

-    Method:   FH::Company.availabilities_by_date
+    Method:   company.availabilities_by_date({pk: <availability pk>, date: '<availability date>'})

-###### Availabilities By Date Range
+    **Availabilities By Date Range:**

     Endpoint: GET /companies/<shortname>/items/<item.pk>/availabilities/date-range/<start-date>/<end-date>/

-    Method:   FH::Company.availabilities_by_date_range
+    Method:   company.availabilities_by_date_range({pk: <availability pk>, start_date: '<availability start date>', end_date: '<availability end date>'})

+Returns an array of Availability objects.
+Returns possibly-bookable availabilities for date, or for the range start-date through end-date.
+Note that possibly-bookable availabilities include those for which customers are requested to "call to book".
+Note that 'date', 'start_date', and 'end_date' should be in the format 'YYYY-MM-DD' and passed in a string, while the availability 'pk' should be passed in as an integer.
+When searching for an availability by date, those values must all be passed in through a single hash.

+An Availability has the following attributes which can be accessed by calling them as methods:

+    availability = company.availabilities.first
+    availability = company.availabilities_by_date({pk: <availability pk>, date: '<availability date>'}).first
+    availability = company.availabilities_by_date_range({pk: <availability pk>, start_date: '<availability start date>', end_date: '<availability end date>'}).first

+    availability.capacity
+    availability.customer_type_rates
+    availability.custom_field_instances
+    availability.item
+    availability.pk
+    availability.start_at
+    availability.end_at

-###### Availabilities
+###### Bookings

-    Endpoint: GET /companies/<shortname>/availabilities/<Availability.pk>/
+    Endpoint: GET /companies/<shortname>/bookings/<Booking.uuid>/

-    Method:   FH::Company.availabilities
+    Method:   company.booking(<booking uuid>)

+Returns a Booking object.
+Booking method accepts booking 'uuid' as an argument passed in as an integer.

+A Booking has the following attributes which can be accessed by calling them as methods:

+    booking = company.booking(<booking uuid>)

+    booking.display_id
+    booking.status
+    booking.customers
+    booking.uuid
+    booking.receipt_taxes
+    booking.note_safe_html
+    booking.receipt_subtotal
+    booking.arrival
+    booking.rebooked_to
+    booking.confirmation_url
+    booking.note
+    booking.receipt_total
+    booking.pickup
+    booking.contact
+    booking.invoice_price
+    booking.custom_field_values
+    booking.pk
+    booking.rebooked_from
+    booking.external_id
+    booking.availability
+    booking.voucher_number

 ###### Create A Booking

     Endpoint: POST /companies/<shortname>/availabilities/<Availability.pk>/bookings/
     Method:   FH::Company

-###### Bookings

-    Endpoint: GET /companies/<shortname>/bookings/<Booking.uuid>/
-    Method:   FH::Company.bookings

 ###### Delete A Booking